S4ltster/Amogus-Archive/README.md

-# amogus
+# amogus, Archived
-Submit any language you'd like.
+View any Submitted language you'd like.
+(Before they were catagorized)

 ## Submission Requirements
 - Must print only `ඞ amogus`